 Into the Maelstrom

-From “Après Moi, le Deluge” Hunter S Thomson, San Francisco Examiner, December 23, 1985
+From Apres Moi, le Deluge Hunter S Thompson, San Francisco Examiner, December 23, 1985

-From these ingredients the challenge is to create an election team, organise all the elements of an election campaign, negotiate the labyrinthine workings of the party, meet the goals set by the state council meeting and all on a budget smaller than Gina Rinehart’s dinner bill and in a timeframe shorter than Tony Abbott’s attention span.
+From these ingredients the challenge is to create an election team, organise all the elements of an election campaign, negotiate the labyrinthine workings of the party and meet the goals set by the state council meeting.
+All this must be done on a budget smaller than Gina Rinehart’s dinner bill and in a timeframe shorter than Tony Abbott’s attention span.